nhsx/AnalyticsUnit/content/digest/kevin-digest-001.md

 ## Best Practice

 This week in best practice, Architectural Decision Record (ADR) because a ~~stitch~~ document in time saves nine.
-Have you ever read a codebase and wondered why they made that decision.
+Have you ever read a codebase and wondered why they made that decision?
 Why was a particular library, design pattern, algorithm or tech-stack used?
-Then when asked by a new start or someone unfamiliar with the codebase you search through your emails for that thread where you and the team hashed it out and came to an agreement.
+Then, when asked by a new start or someone unfamiliar with the codebase you search through your emails for *that* thread where you and the team hashed it out and came to an agreement.
 This is a common situation and... it's an anti-pattern, the 'Email-Driven Architecture' anti-pattern.
 I want to shout from the rooftops "an email is not an appropriate document store".
-Like it or not communities, create cultures and cultures have tacit knowlegde that may or may not be shared.
+Like it or not, communities create cultures and cultures have tacit knowledge that may or may not be shared.
 Explicitly stating why an important architectural decision was made, in a centralised place, can be an invaluable source of knowledge for those who come to the codebase after the decisions have been made.
 A caveat, I have also come to appreciate that shared documentation does not necessarily mean shared knowledge and that conversations are essential for good documentation.

 An ADR is a short plaintext document communicating architectural decisions.
 The ADR was first proposed by Michael Nygard and his template can be found on
 [github](https://github.com/joelparkerhenderson/architecture-decision-record/blob/main/templates/decision-record-template-by-michael-nygard/index.md).
 You can read more about ADRs [here](https://github.com/joelparkerhenderson/architecture-decision-record).

 The ADR captures the scope of the decision by providing a:

 - Title	- An appropriate title captures the intent of the ADR, the essential nature of the decision should be captured.
-As an example, **Use a bash script for configuration and installation**.
+As an example, "**Use a bash script for configuration and installation**".

 - Status - The status reflects the condition of the ADR, for example: proposed; accepted; rejected; or deprecated.

 - Context - Providing information motivating the decision and its significance captures the context.

-- Decision - A description of the change proposed making explicit the proposition or work being undertaken.
+- Decision - A description of the change proposed, making explicit the proposition or work being undertaken.

 - Consequences - As a result, what becomes easier based on the proposed change?

 The ADRs can be kept in your code repository under a speperate directory structure.
 Interestingly, there is also a command line tool that will assist you in creating and maintaining an ADR called [adr-tools](https://github.com/npryce/adr-tools).
-However, you can always just fire up a terminal and using an editor (insert [editor wars](https://en.wikipedia.org/wiki/Editor_war) here) to write one in markdown.
+However, you can always just fire up a terminal and use your favourite text editor (insert [editor wars](https://en.wikipedia.org/wiki/Editor_war) here) to write one in markdown.

 ## Technology of the week